 - Dining room with doors to garden

-- Kitchen and utility room and cellar
+- Utility room and wine cellar

 - Sought after location in central Castle Cary